 If you only have one day in Macau, as do many travelers, there are so many things to see and do that it is important to prioritize the top destinations.
 A good recommendation is to start with the Portuguese architecture and finish with the casinos and avoid spending time at tourist traps like Fisherman's Wharf Macau.

-If it has a redeeming feature, it's the collection of western restaurants on hand where you can find English language menus and familiar favorites for kids.
+Even if the kids are interested, it is really not worth a visit, as the rides are poor quality—or closed entirely—and the shops are overpriced.
+If it has a redeeming feature, it's the collection of western restaurants on hand where you can find English language menus and familiar favorites that are pleasing to kids.

-- Address: Avenida da Amizade e Avenida Dr.
+- Avenida da Amizade e Avenida Dr.

 - Take the free shuttle bus from the ferry terminal every 30 minutes

 - Fisherman's Wharf area is open 24hrs, but opening hours for attractions vary

 - Free entry to Fisherman's Wharf; attractions are priced individually